 How to obtain further information or clarification

-- Indicate the time and place of future information meetings on registration processes as well as opportunities for “Q and A” and individual counseling.
+- Indicate the time and place of future information meetings on registration processes as well as opportunities for “Q and A” and individual counselling.

 - Explain the main communication channels in use.